LLNL/axom/src/axom/inlet/docs/sphinx/verification.rst

-These lists of unexpected names can be useful if you'd like to implement custom/targeted error messages - in the example above, one might wish to provide a message indicating that "dimension" should be used instead of just "dim".
+These lists of unexpected names can be useful if you'd like to implement custom/targeted error messages - in the example above, one might wish to provide a message indicating that ``dimension`` should be used instead of just ``dim``.
 In other cases, it may be sufficient to just require that all or part of the input file have no unexpected entries.
 This is supported via the ``strict()`` method, which will cause a
 ``Container`` to fail verification if it contains any unexpected entries: